 - Mental health, consisting of psychiatric and psychological assessment on the children’s biological, mental, and medical condition as well as continuous support and development of the children through weekly (or more frequent if needed) individual and group sessions.
 All our staff receives continuous support through weekly supervisions by mental health professionals and monthly capacity building sessions in child protection in order to be able to best support the children under our care.

 - Education, including obligatory school attendance for all our children and specialized trainings in order for them to acquire behavioral, social, language, vocational, and general academic skills.
-With the two innovative educational programs, “Youth to Youth” and “School Project” in partnership with the American Community Schools (ACS Athens) and Hellenic American Educational Foundation – Athens College we offer them educational opportunities customized to their needs.
+With the three innovative educational programs, “Youth to Youth”, “School Project” and "Athletic Weekend Program" in partnership with the American Community Schools (ACS Athens), Hellenic American Educational Foundation – Athens College and Moraitis school we offer them educational opportunities customized to their needs.

 - Life Skills & Socialization, developing relationships in the shelter and the local community, enhancing participation, responsibility as well as commitment in socialization and social inclusion.

 �Our HOMES are healing environments where children can receive the care and support they need to become children again and obtain the necessary tools and opportunities to build a future for themselves.